rararani/rararani/README.md

 Hi I'm Rajvi!
-A Toronto-based data analyst, programmer, and writer.
+A Toronto-based data analyst, and programmer.

 Currently working on:
 - a super secret visual novel! (stay tuned for release updates) 🤫